FEniCS/governance/code-of-conduct.md

 # FEniCS Code of Conduct

 We strive to make FEniCS an open and respectful community.
 This code of conduct sets out the expected standards of behaviour for the FEniCS community.
-It applies to participation in all FEniCS activities, which includes online interactions and FEniCS workshops.
+It applies to participation in all FEniCS activities, which includes online Forums and FEniCS Workshops.

 ## Respect